Invincible (Michael Jackson album): Retrospective reviews

-In retrospective reviews, Invincible has gained more positive reviews and the track "Heartbreaker" has been cited as an early development of dubstep.
+In retrospective reviews, Invincible has gained more positive reviews.
 AllMusic editor Stephen Thomas Erlewine commented that it has a "spark" and "sound[s] better than anything Jackson has done since Dangerous."
 Erlewine noted that while the album had good material it was "not enough to make Invincible the comeback Jackson needed – he really would have had to have an album that sounded free instead of constrained for that to work – but it does offer a reminder that he can really craft good pop."
 Writing for PopDose, Mike Heyliger wrote "Invincible isn't the piece of shit most claim it to be.
 A leaner structure to the album and more sympathetic production would have resulted in a classic.
 But when measured against the radio junk that passes for pop-R&B these days, Invincible is stronger than ever."
-In December 2009, readers of Billboard voted Invincible the best album of the 2000s.
-In 2025, Screen Rant called it "ahead of its time" and a feat of musicality and production.
+The track "Heartbreaker" has been cited as an early development of dubstep.
+In 2025, Billy Frost of Screen Rant called Invincible "ahead of its time" and a feat of musicality and production.
+In another article from the same publication, Molly Brizzell said, "Invincible is now getting its proper appreciation, especially as it continues to age like fine wine."

 Jackson later admitted to have been very proud of Invincible: "It is tough because you’re competing against yourself.
 Invincible is just as good or better than Thriller, in my true, humble opinion.
 It has more to offer."
 Producer Jerkins also give his thoughts about the album: "There's stuff we didn't put on the album that I wish was on the album.
 My first batch [of beats] is what I really wanted him to do.
 I was trying to really go vintage, old school Mike.
 And that's what a lot of my first stuff was, that I was presenting to him.
 He kept 'Rock My World'.
 But he wanted to go more futuristic.
 So I would find myself at like junkyards, and we'd be out hitting stuff, to create our sound.

 I think Invincible needs to be re-released.
 Because something happened at the record company [Sony] that caused them not to promote it no more after we done [sic] put our heart and soul in it.
 He had about five singles on the album.
 But it came down to who can stop who [sic].
 And he was caught up in that mess."

-In a retrospective review for The Rolling Stone Album Guide, Pareles said that Invincible showed Jackson had lost his suave quality to "grim calculation".
+In December 2009, following Jackson's death that year, readers of Billboard voted Invincible the best album of the 2000s.